-NOTE: All the above submittal items, A-F and the checks for the fees and deposit, if applicable, must be included at the time of this Application, with the exception of the Landscape Plan (Item E), which may be deferred.
+NOTE: All the above submittal items, A - F and the two checks, one for the Design Review Fee and one for the Compliance Deposit, must be included at the time of this Application, with the exception of the Landscape Plan (Item E), which may be deferred.
 However, if deferred, it must be submitted to the Committee for review and approval prior to commencement of interior dry wall installation.